-I have, over the years, found that adding an implant to breast lifts increased patient satisfaction, as the breast appeared more youthful with the extra volume up top.
+I have, over the years, found that adding an implant to breast lifts increased patient satisfaction, as the breast appeared more youthful with the extra volume up top, kind of like many young actresses you’d see.
 I had corrected old overreduced breast with implants before as well.
 Why not add an implant to the reductions, just reducing a little more to achieve the same volume in a different distribution?

 There are technical considerations, as you have to be careful with the blood supply to the nipple, and the surgery needs experience and careful planning.
 It costs more, and you have to consider the additional risks of having breast implants, such as leakage and hardening.